dirkaholic/vagrant-php-dev-box/Readme.md

 * Clone this repository
 * Run ```vagrant init precise64``` for a single time (use choosen box name) inside the cloned repository
 * After running ```vagrant up``` the box is set up using Puppet
-* You should now have your working nginx pointing to the www directory as document root under http://localhost:9090/ (showing phpinfo() ouput actually)
+* You should now have your working Symfony2 Standard Edition under http://localhost:9090/app_dev.php

 Installed components
 --------------------